pookleblinky/apocalyptic-vignettes/pbta/playermoves.md

 weapon, you may add +1 to an Intimidate roll, for instance.
 If you're trying to fix something, having an appropriate tool could add a +1.

 Certain rolls can confer a forward modifier.
-If you roll +10 on Defy Danger, your next action could get a +1 modifier added to it, for instance.
+If you roll +10 on Risk it All, your next action could get a +1 modifier added to it, for instance.
 Whereas if you fail, not only will the GM make a hard move but you could get a -1 modifier for whatever you were trying to do next.